 Yes.
 Seyal is the preferred gum acacia for body and mouthfeel applications in non-alcoholic aperitifs, NA spirits, low- and no-alcohol beer alternatives, and reduced-sugar beverages where the formulation has lost the viscosity contribution that alcohol or sugar normally provides.
 At low use levels, seyal contributes weight and roundness without measurable haze or off-flavor.

-Gum arabic, gum acacia, and acacia gum are the same ingredient class, encompassing both Acacia senegal and Acacia seyal.
+Gum arabic, gum acacia, acacia gum, and acacia fiber are the same ingredient class, encompassing both Acacia senegal and Acacia seyal.
 The terms are used interchangeably in regulatory documents (INS 414 / E414), trade, and formulator literature.
-When a product specification calls for "gum arabic" without naming the species, the buyer typically wants Acacia senegal for emulsification work and Acacia seyal for encapsulation, fiber, and binding work.

 Acacia senegal →Spray-dried coconut MCT and sunflower oil powders carried on a gum acacia matrix.
 US-made.
 Many supplement formulators use Acacia seyal alongside oil powders in fiber-and-fat formulations.